 Hmmm…That’s a tough one.
 Generally, no. We have never had anyone attacked and eaten by a bear here at the campground.
 Really.
 We HAVE had black bears in camp but that was mostly because some untidy campers left food out at their site.
 Bears will get into your cooler, pet food, tent or anywhere else they can find food.
 All food/pet food must be stored in your hard-sided vehicle after eating.
 If food is left out at your site while you are away, we will have to confiscate it.
 And…if we are hungry, WE might just eat it!
 No, we’ll give it back, I promise.
 Please keep your camp site clean!!
 We have seen bears here, but they have never bothered anyone sleeping in a tent or doing anything else, and I’d like to keep it that way.
 Everyone wants to see the bears, but it is best to view them from a distance…say Glacier National Park!
 Visit Glacier’s Bear Page to learn all about black bears and grizzly bears!

-Scattered throughout the campground are bear-proof trash containers.
-When you check in, your map will show the location of the trash can nearest to your site.
+When you check in, your map will show the location of the bear proof dumpster.

 Yes, we have wonderful, clean, and private hot showers.
 There is no extra charge as you will find at some other campgrounds.

 Reservations can be made all year long.
 It is best to reserve early (January, February, March) if you plan to arrive during the peak season (mid-June through mid-August).